vitorhugo1207/Organizer/README.md

 ## Bugs Known

 -   When downloading something with qBitTorrent Organizer move the file infinit, yet searching for a solution.
+-   When repeat name only can count untill 10.

 ## Change folder or Added Files
 Open the Organizer file `1st line` will be your path to your folder and `2nd line` file extension settings.